brian-carroll/elm_c_wasm/docs/wrapper.md

 So in summary, we are doing effects in JS and not Wasm, so we'd prefer not to have to write Wasm representations of effect values.
 Therefore we _defer_ the actual call to the Kernel function until we're passing through the wrapper.
 Inside the Wasm Elm app, it just looks like a `Closure`, which is something the Wasm app knows how to handle.

-In the implementation, all Kernel `Closure`s are given an "almost infinite" arity to ensure they're always considered to be partially-applied and the Wasm code never evaluates them (`max_values=0xffff`).
+In the implementation, all Kernel `Closure`s are given an "almost infinite" arity (`max_values=0xffff`) to ensure they're always considered to be "partially applied", which means the Wasm code will never evaluate them.

-Wasm can only refer to things using numbers, so the wrapper stores an array of JS Kernel functions.
-Wasm refers to a particular Kernel function by its index in that array.
-The array index is stored in the `evaluator` field instead of the address of a C function.
+Wasm can only refer to things using numbers, so the wrapper stores a JS array of Kernel functions and Wasm uses its index in that array.
+The array index is stored in the `evaluator` field of the `Closure`, where we would otherwise store the address of a C function (but JS kernel calls never get evaluated in C).

 ## Known issues

-- Int vs Float ambiguity
+### Int vs Float ambiguity

-  - unboxed integers
-  - compiler changes, more type info
-  - short term workaround/hack
+If the Elm runtime passes a JavaScript `number` to the app through the WebAssembly wrapper, the wrapper can't accurately detect whether it's supposed to be an `Int` or a `Float` in Elm.
+JavaScript doesn't make any distinction between the two.
+Currently I don't have a reliable workaround for this!

+Currently I'm "making do" with an unsafe temporary workaround.
+The wrapper checks for whole numbers and assumes they should be written to Wasm as `Int`.
+But this breaks for `Float` values that happen to be round numbers!
+So it's obviously not a proper solution.

+There are a two possible solutions

+1. Get type info from the compiler to help with encoding
+   - This is difficult!
+The Elm compiler doesn't provide much type information to the back-end that generates the actual output code.
+For example you can't tell the type of a value based on what function it's being passed to.
+(Beacuse what would that even *mean* in JS?)
+   - It might be possible to trick the compiler into revealing this kind of information by `exposing` message constructor functions.
+Then their types might be written to an `.elmi` file.
+Not a great solution though.
+   - If the code generator _did_ know the parameter types of functions and values, it would also enable _unboxed integers_.

+2. Use some Elm code to help with encoding

+   - I haven't thought this through fully.
+But it should be possible for the app to provide `elm/bytes` encoders for its `Msg` types that would make it easier to know where the `Int` and `Float` values are.
+Obviously this is a workaround for compiler limitations, but it might unlock progress while those limitations are still there.

-- Tuple2 vs Record ambiguity
+### Tuple vs Record ambiguity

+In `--optimize` mode, the generated JS for `( 123, "hello" )` is identical to the JS for `{ a = 123, b = "hello" }`

+This causes an ambiguity similar to the `Int`/`Float` ambiguity described above.
+The solutions are similar.
+We need type info from either the compiler or the app code.

-## Rejected Ideas
+## Rejected Idea: JS "working set"

-- heap array
+Before I thought of treating Kernel calls as thunks, I had another plan.
+It didn't work, but I thought I'd share in case it saves someone else pain in the future!

+Functions like `update` and `view` need some way to work with temporary Kernel values that exist in JS-land but not in Wasm-land.
+Lower-level `update` functions could create ten `Cmd` values, pass them around the program before finally returning just one from the top-level `update`.
+In the case of `view`, we need to create a whole _tree_ of JS values tied together using `List`s and `Strings` that _do_ have Wasm representations.
+And, some parts of the view could be created only to be thrown away later.

+The original idea for dealing with this was to immediately call out to JS to get the effect value but put it in a "working set" array in JS.
+Then I'd send the index of that JS value to Wasm, wrapped in some new C structure that could be called `JsRef` or something.
+Wasm functions could work with the `JsRef` values and put them into `List`s and so on.

+The problem with this idea is memory management.
+It's very hard to know when it's OK to _delete_ something from this "working set" array of JS objects.
+We first need to know that no Wasm value is still referring to it.
+The program could have thrown that `JsRef` into the Model, or into a `Closure` that'll get passed to the runtime and back again later, or anything.
+It's certainly _possible_ to know that.
+The Wasm GC has this kind of info.
+But now we're expanding the scope of the GC beyond the boundaries of Wasm and into JS-land!

+Oh dear, this is starting to sound horrible all of a sudden!
+I do _not_ want to have to debug this thing.

+But wait, what if JS values were represented as _thunks_ on the Wasm side?

+Now Wasm only needs references to _permanent_ functions on the JS side.
+There are no dynamically created values, so no memory management issue.
+We don't actually create any effect values until they're finally returned from `update`, `view` and friends.

+Once we've thrown a value over the fence to JS, it gets materialised on the other side as a JS value, so Wasm can forget about it.
+It's garbage.
+If JS ever needs to send it back, it will just write a new copy.

+Thunks are by far the safer and more maintainable solution.